 In fall of 2017, the Trump/Pence administration deleted important LGBTQ+ language and health information from WomensHealth.gov, a popular and trusted resource operated by HHS's Office on Women's Health.
-101 HHS claimed that the pages and links were temporarily taken down as a part of a routine update, but recent research conducted by the Sunlight Foundation reveals that no updates have been posted.102 While the website boasts information on over 100 issues regarding various healthcare topics, including population-specific subject matters, noticeably missing is any mention of LGBTQ+ health information.
+101 HHS claimed that the pages and links were temporarily taken down as a part of a routine update, but recent research conducted by the Sunlight Foundation reveals that no updates have been posted.
+While the website boasts information on over 100 issues regarding various healthcare topics, including population-specific subject matters, noticeably missing is any mention of LGBTQ+ health information.
 103 Additionally, a well-referenced lesbian and bisexual health fact sheet was removed from its web address and "placed on an island" within the website's archives without any links directing readers to the information.
-104 Furthermore, the office's social media has not mentioned LGBTQ+ health issues since November 2016.105 HHS also archived a webpage that displayed important information for LGBTQ+ people and their families on federal services available for individuals wanting to adopt, families of LGBTQ+ youth, or victims of human trafficking.
+104 Furthermore, the office's social media has not mentioned LGBTQ+ health issues since November 2016.
+HHS also archived a webpage that displayed important information for LGBTQ+ people and their families on federal services available for individuals wanting to adopt, families of LGBTQ+ youth, or victims of human trafficking.
 106,107 The Trump/Pence administration continues to reinforce the elimination of LGBTQ+ information by changing federal policy on how data are collected by the government.
 HHS and other agencies are eliminating questions about sexual orientation and gender identity in official surveys.
 108

-In March 2020, HHS removed the images of condoms from the HIV/ADIS awareness materials.
-Calling the images "unapproved," HHS stripped the images of condoms that once were included in a 2017 women's health fact sheeted posted by the Department on National Women and Girls HIV/AIDS Awareness Day to spread the message on how to reduce HIV transmission among women and girls.
-These actions by the Trump/Pence administration are part of a deliberate and systematic effort to ignore the needs and rights women and individuals belonging to the LGBTQ+ community.
+In March 2020, HHS removed the images of condoms from the HIV/AIDS awareness materials, calling the images "unapproved."
+The images were previously included in a 2017 women's health fact sheet posted by HHS on National Women and Girls HIV/AIDS Awareness Day.
+109 These actions by the Trump/Pence administration are part of a deliberate and systematic effort to ignore the needs and rights of women and the LGBTQ+ community.